chidiwilliams/buzz/docs/docs/faq.md

 7. **Can I use Buzz on a computer without internet?**

    Yes, Buzz can be used without internet connection if you download the necessary models on some other computer that has the internet and manually move them to the offline computer.
 The easiest way to find where the models are stored is to go to Help -> Preferences -> Models.
 Then download some model, and push "Show file location" button.
 This will open the folder where the models are stored.
 Copy the models folder to the same location on the offline computer.
 F.e. for Linux it is `.cache/Buzz/models` in your home directory.

+8. **Buzz crashes, what to do?**

+   If a model download was incomplete or corrupted, Buzz may crash.
+Try to delete the downloaded model files in `Help -> Preferences -> Models` and re-download them.

+   If that does not help, check the log file for errors and [report the issue](https://github.com/chidiwilliams/buzz/issues) so we can fix it.
+The log file is located in `~/Library/Logs/Buzz` (Mac OS) or `%USERPROFILE%\AppData\Local\Buzz\Buzz\Logs` (Windows).
+On Linux run the Buzz from the command line to see the relevant messages.